 Making a claim

-You must register a claim under sections A to L and sections N to S inclusive, by contacting the following company:
+You must register a claim under Section N only by contacting the following company:

 The fastest and easiest way to make a claim is online at http://www.submitaclaim.co.uk/all

-You must register a claim under Sections M only by contacting the following company:
+You must register a claim under Section M only by contacting the following company:

 To download a claim form please visit www.ipplondon.co.uk/claims.asp